markajeena/Comp322/Lab4/README.md

 05/01/2020

-solved errors with dining method, fixing signal Handler
+solved errors with dining method, completed the philosophers dinner, still fixing signal Handler, if i cant figure it out I will work on the script of launch-philosopher.